 You can create a new form from a blank canvas, but if you are like me, you will want to use one of the available form templates as a starting point for your form.

-In the popular tab you can select a standard contact form, newsletter form, file upload, and more.
-There is also a selection of eCommerce forms and and forms for data erasure and data export.
+In the popular tab, you can select a standard contact form, newsletter form, file upload, and more.
+There is also a selection of eCommerce forms and forms for data erasure and data export.